Rain Water Harvesting

 Why would I want to capture rain water?

-of water!
-Even in a dry state like Utah, up to 5000 gallons of storm water runoff
+water!
+Even in a dry state like Utah, up to 5000 gallons of storm water runoff could

 This water is not safe for human consumption, but can be used to water your garden and landscaping or used to clean items around your home.
 This helps conserve water and could lower your water bills.

 Rain water harvesting also helps the environment by preventing storm water runoff from carrying trash, nutrients, and other pollution to our local lakes and streams.

 Yes!
 On May 11, 2010 Senate Bill 32 went into effect which allowed for legal harvesting of rain water in Utah.
 This law was amended in 2013 with House Bill 36 and approved for the current regulations as of May 14, 2013: